cybercena/cybercena.github.io/content/posts/CTF/NCA CTF/Bhagini_sahar/index.md

 - OSINT
 ---

-Bhagini Sahar is the CTF challenge related to OSINT hosted by Team NCA@Nepal.
+Bhagini Sahar is the CTF challenge related to OSINT hosted by [NCA@Nepal](https://ncateam.xyz/about/).
 NCA@Nepal is an active CTF and cybersecurity community in Nepal.
 A short description and image are provided in the challenge.
 ![description ](description.png)
 ![image of challenge](chall.png)